TomasGomes02/SIRS/REPORT.md

 - SR3 (Authentication): only verified citizens may submit reports.
 - SR4 (Non-repudiation): authorities must be able to verify that a valid report was received.

-(_Include a structural diagram, in UML or other standard notation._)

 Here is a diagram of our system's design:
 ![Network Diagram](img/diagrama_sirs_v5.png)